Capture Words in Nature

 Screenshot showing the formatting tool in Keynote setting the text to image fill.

-After setting the font you go to the text fill option and set it to image fill.
+After setting the font, you go to the text fill option and set it to image fill.
 Here is where you go find the picture you want to be in the word.

 Screenshot showing the background settings of Keynote being set to no background so only the word is seen.

-The Word Art Results
+Word Art Results

 The word fruit with an image of a Romanesco inside the letters.